 Paroxysmal symptoms may be treated if they interfere significantly in your everyday life.
+Just because they are intermittent, doesn't mean they are less important.
 However, they can be difficult to treat because they appear without warning and each burst only lasts a short time.
 Also, they often stop after a few months so treatment may be unnecessary.
 Any treatment will depend, to a large extent, on the specific paroxysmal symptom that you are experiencing.
 Drug treatment may only be used for a few weeks or months to control your symptoms but then the dose may be decreased or stopped to see if you are now symptom-free.

 If you are concerned about paroxysmal symptoms, contact your MS nurse, neurologist or GP.

 - Multiple Sclerosis 2002;8(6):495-9.
 Summary Epileptic seizures, cranial neuralgias and paroxysmal symptoms in remitting and progressive multiple sclerosis.